Gwgjnr/ms-2-Friends-Quiz/README.md

 - User Experience Testing

-  - When first creating the quiz, I arranged the answer options in a column which was suitable for smaller screens but found that it left large areas empty on computer screens.
+  - When first creating the quiz, I initially arranged the answer options in a column which was suitable for smaller screens but found that it left large areas empty on computer screens.
 To resolve this, I used media queries to arrange them in 2 rows on screen sizes above 490px.

   - When the quiz was first being tested we found that the same question could be displayed within the same game, this was resolved by adding a splice to the question selector which then removed that question from the array temporarily.